aelfricz/miniprojects/README.md

 This is a collection of non-work related personal projects done in Python

 ## Binary tree
-use a non-class method to create a binary tree, print binary tree level-wise
+use a non-class method to create a binary tree, print binary tree level-wise.
+This mini project was completed in pair programming with a friend.

 ## Game of Life
 also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is an infinite, two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, alive or dead.
 Every cell interacts with its eight neighbours in the following manner: